jvick1/Web_Dev_101/CSS_Development/ReadMe.md

 The CSS `float` property is used to specify whether an element should be floated to the left or right side of its container, allowing content to flow around it.
 This property is commonly used for creating layouts where elements are positioned side by side or where text wraps around images.

-The `float` property can be set to left, right or none.
+The `float` property can be set to left, right, or none.

 ```css
 .float-left{